boblemaire/IoTaWatt/Docs/PVoutput.rst

 and click the *Reload History* box.
 When you press |save|, the reload will begin.

 If necessary, the starting date will be adjusted to coincide with the contents of the data log.
-Statuses, which are the 5 minute interval detail data, can only be reloaded for 14 days back (90 days in donator mode).
+Up to 14 days of history can be uploaded in free mode while donator mode allows 90 days.

-Large history uploads may pause for to hourly transaction limits imposed by PVoutput.
+Large history uploads may pause due to hourly transaction limits imposed by PVoutput.
 The message log will indicate these pauses and when to expect resumption.